SmartTokenLabs/TokenScript/doc/javascript_api.md

 The other elements in a `tokenDefinition`, like `name` and `symbol`, refer to the name and symbol of the token.

-If you compare [spawnable-contract/schema1/token-plain-javascript.xsl](../spawnable-contract/schema1/token-plain-javascript.xsl) and [blockchain-tickets/schema1/token-plain-javascript.xsl](../blockchain-tickets/schema1/token-plain-javascript.xsl), you can see what needs to be done for changing the layout (aside from some boilerplate).

 ### Attribute-Value Pair?
 Not always

 In the previous example, observe that not every attribute of a token is of a primitive type.